|Colors:||Blue, White, Black, Cream, Tabby, Torti, Bi-Color, Calico|

 |Temperament:||Calm, Independent, Affectionate, Easygoing, Smart|

-The British Shorthair is believed to be Britain’s oldest domestic cat and is thought to have its origins in ancient Rome’s domestic cats.
+The British Shorthair is believed to be Britain’s oldest domestic cat and is thought to have originated from ancient Rome’s domestic cats.
 When the Romans invaded Great Britain, they brought their cats with them in an effort to protect their food from rodents.
 When the Romans left, they also left their cats behind, and the British Shorthair has gone on to be one of the most popular family cats today.

 The British Shorthair has a distinctive round head with chubby cheeks and big round eyes.
-They tend to have very thick and plush coats of fur famous for their blue color but also comes in a vast array of colors and patterns.
-The British Shorthair tends to be a medium to large cat with a very sturdy and stocky body and shorter tails with a rounded tip.
+They tend to have very thick and plush coats of blue fur but also come in a vast array of colors and patterns.
+The British Shorthair tends to be a medium to large cat with a very sturdy and stocky body and a shorter tail with a rounded tip.

 3 Little-Known Facts About the British Shorthair